ananace/k8s-sidecar/README.md

   - required: false
   - type: string

+- `CONSIDERATE_UPDATE`
+  - description: When specified, the sidecar will agressively cache data to attempt to avoid causing unnecessary updates or requests.
+  - default: true
+  - required false
+  - type: boolean

 - `REQ_URL`
   - description: URL to which send a request after a configmap got reloaded
   - required: false